 Depending on your group size, there are a couple of very cool options here.
 Whenever my best gal pals come to visit, I book the “Tour de France of Wine at O Chateau.”
 This is a two-hour small group tasting, around 25 people, led by an English speaking sommelier who teaches you the basic what, where and why of wine for 55 euros.
 You get 5 wines and 1 champagne and in my experience, they are pretty healthy pours.
-I’ve done this two or three times, and each time the older women in the group (usually flight attendants for some reason) start to really let loose around glass 4 and you’re all in for a good, loud time.
+I’ve done this two or three times, and each time the older women in the group (usually flight attendants for some reason) start to really let loose around glass 4 and you’re all in for a good, loud time except for the sommelier, who usually gets hit on mercilessly.
 You can also just go to their wine bar and enjoy a wine flight (my personal favorite is the one from the Loire Valley) and charcuterie planches.

-This place is really cool, it’s an old artists squat turned into a living, breathing artists studio.
-Artists set up a studio in one of the sections of this 5 story building located right in the middle of Rue de Rivoli.
-The artists invite you inside their world to see what they are working on, to get a glimpse inside their lives, for a chat, to sell you some art, or even just to share a moment.
+This place is really cool, it’s an old artist squat turned into a living, breathing artists studio.
+Artists set up a studio in one of the sections of this 5 story building located right in the middle of Rue de Rivoli and they invite you into their world to see what they are working on, to get a glimpse into their lives, for a chat, to sell you some art, or even just to share a moment.
 It’s free to go in and you can spend as much time as you want wandering through and enjoying the atmosphere.
 This is a great way to spend an afternoon.